Four inmates dead at South Carolina prison

 (CNN)Four inmates were found dead at a South Carolina prison, a spokesperson for the Department of Corrections said.

-Guards found the inmates at 10:35 a.m. in a dorm at Kirkland Correctional Institution, a state maximum security site outside Columbia that holds approximately 15,000 offenders, said Sommer Sharpe.
+Guards found the four men at 10:35 a.m. in a dorm at Kirkland Correctional Institution, a state maximum security site outside Columbia that holds approximately 15,000 offenders, said Sommer Sharpe.

 "I have asked the South Carolina Law Enforcement Division to lead this investigation," state prisons chief Bryan Stirling said in a statement.

+The deaths "don't appear to be natural," Richland County Coroner Gary Watts told CNN affiliate WIS.

-Authorities did not provide details about how the inmates died.
+Authorities did not provide details about how the inmates died but said their autopsies are planned for Saturday.

+The men were identified by the South Carolina Department of Corrections as Jason Kelley, 35; Jimmy Ham, 56; John King, 52; and William Scruggs, 44.

-The South Carolina prison has a history of violent incidents and deaths.
+The prison has a history of violent incidents and deaths.

 Last year, three correctional officers were fired after authorities said they stabbed an inmate four times in the torso.
 The officers were charged with attempted murder and misconduct in public office, CNN affiliate WIS reported.